SinghKaranbir/singhkaranbir.github.io/_pages/volunteering.md

 1. Introduction to MultiLayer Perceptrons (EDP088)
 2. Hands on Users Account and Access Control Management (EDP410)
 3. Major Commercial and Research Cloud Service Providers (EDP388)
-4. Cloud Computing: Introduction (EDP381)
+4. Cloud Computing Introduction (EDP381)

 ---

 Feel free to reach out if you'd like to collaborate or need support on similar activities! 🌟